 Applications are exclusively open to Wesleyan Methodist Churches of Australia to be used for projects in Australia.
 All proposed projects must align with the policies of Wesleyan Community Care and focus on assisting vulnerable populations in the community.
 Importantly, the funds cannot be used for religious purposes, ensuring that the projects are inclusive and accessible to all community members, regardless of their faith background.

 To be eligible, applicants must not have received direct funding from Wesleyan Community Care within the past 12 months, nor have an active campaign currently underway with the organisation.
 Please note, this restriction does not apply to grants that have been sponsored by Wesleyan Community Care in partnership with other funding sources.
+New projects will be looked upon favourably.

 Assessment Criteria